basiliscos/cpp-rotor/docs/Examples.md

                .finish();
 ~~~

 What should `pinger` do upon start?
-It should do `ping` of ponger and spawn a timer to shut
+It should do `ping` ponger and spawn a timer to shut
 self down upon timeout.

 ~~~{.cpp}